Tom Wheeler (writer): Film work

 Wheeler co-wrote the screenplay for Puss in Boots (2011), a spin-off from the Shrek franchise about the eponymous character.

 He wrote the screenplay for the 2015 DreamWorks Animation's animated film B.O.O.: Bureau of Otherworldly Operations, but that film was quietly canceled.
 He was also co-writing another DreamWorks animated film Trollhunters together with the film's co-director Guillermo del Toro, but the movie was then converted into a television series instead.
 Wheeler also wrote the 2017 live-action/animated film, The Lego Ninjago Movie.

 Other writing

-On March 22, 2018, it was announced that Wheeler was working with Frank Miller on the graphic novel Cursed, a reimagining of the King Arthur legend from the point of view of the Lady of the Lake.
-The graphic novel was written by Wheeler, while Miller provided full-color and black-and-white illustrations.
+On March 22, 2018, it was announced that Wheeler was working with Frank Miller on the illustrated young adult novel Cursed, a reimagining of the King Arthur legend from the point of view of the Lady of the Lake.
+The book was written by Wheeler, while Miller provided full-color and black-and-white illustrations.
 Six days later it was announced that Miller and Wheeler will also simultaneously adapt the book into a TV series of the same name, which had already received a 10-episode order from Netflix.
 Both Wheeler and Miller served as executive producers and Wheeler also served as showrunner and writer.
-The graphic novel was published by Simon & Schuster in the fall of 2019 and the TV series' first season was released on Netflix on July 17, 2020.
+The book was published by Simon & Schuster in the fall of 2019 and the TV series' first season was released on Netflix on July 17, 2020.
 On July 9, 2021, Netflix canceled the series after one season.